YBogomolov/ybogomolov.github.io/_posts/2023-07-11-01-effect-intro.md

   const doubleN = yield* _(doubleOption(n));

-  // You can even use your normal control flow statements here, unlike in Scala or Haskell, — how cool is that: if (doubleN % 2 === 0) {
+  // You can even use your normal control flow statements here: if (doubleN % 2 === 0) {
     yield* _(Effect.log(`${doubleN} is even`));
   } else {